Chart Color Schemes

 Recent residential development output has been above average within North Gosford when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, North Gosford has experienced around 51 dwellings receiving development approval per year over the past five financial years.
-This totals an estimated 259 homes since FY-20 to FY-25.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, North Gosford has experienced around 51 dwellings receiving development approval per year over the past five financial years.
+This totals an estimated 259 homes.
 So far in FY-26, 8 approvals have been recorded.
 With an average of 1.5 people moving to the area for each dwelling built between FY-21 and FY-25, the market shows good balance between supply and demand, supporting stable conditions.

 This represents a notable shift from the area's existing housing, which is currently 54.0% houses.
 With around 192 people per dwelling approval, North Gosford shows characteristics of a growth area.
-Future projections show North Gosford adding 1,247 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Future projections show North Gosford adding 1,285 residents by 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development